Bernie Sanders’ left-wing purist image belied by record of compromise

 Examining Sanders’ plans to pay for his policy proposalsFeb.
 26, 202003:15

 Sanders has, however, shown more of a penchant for purity on trade deals.
-He opposed presidents of his party on NAFTA and the Trans-Pacific Partnership, and recently voted against changes to NAFTA that most Democrats, including Sen. Elizabeth Warren, D-Mass., deemed beneficial to workers.
-He has boasted about opposing measures that are now unpopular with liberal voters, including the bank bailout of 2008, Iraq war and bankruptcy bill.
+He opposed presidents of his party on NAFTA and the Trans-Pacific Partnership, and recently voted against changes to NAFTA that most Democrats, including Sen. Elizabeth Warren of Massachusetts, deemed beneficial to workers.
+He has boasted about opposing measures that are now unpopular with liberal voters, including the bank bailout of 2008, the Iraq war and the bankruptcy bill.

 The image of purity is a double-edged sword.
 It benefits Sanders with liberal and disaffected voters who admire his moral clarity and conviction, but it has left him vulnerable to criticism that he’d be a feckless president wedded to an agenda that’s going nowhere.